Back to You (TV series)

-Back to You is an American sitcom which aired on Fox from September 19, 2007, to May 14, 2008.
+Back to You is an American sitcom that was produced by Picture Day Productions and 20th Century Fox Television and aired on Fox from September 19, 2007, to May 14, 2008.
 The creators and executive producers were Christopher Lloyd and Steven Levitan, and the director was James Burrows.
 The series starred Kelsey Grammer and Patricia Heaton as squabbling anchors of a news program.

 Plot

 Chuck Darling (Grammer) and Kelly Carr (Heaton) were co-anchors of Pittsburgh news program WURG News 9 that had great on-screen chemistry, despite constant quarreling off-screen.
 However, Chuck left to take a job elsewhere.
 After an embarrassing comment he makes results in his dismissal from a large market LA newscast, Chuck returns to Pittsburgh after 10 years to become an anchor on the newscast he originally left.
 Chuck also learns that he is the father of Carr's 10-year-old daughter.
 Their daughter, Gracie, turns 11 years old in the episode, "Something's Up There".